Shadow-linux/kube-query/Readme.md

 kube-query ~ > get svc;
 ```

-The same way you normally use Kubectl anyway.
-Just you do not need input `kubectl`.
+The same way you normally use Kubectl anyway, just you do not need input `kubectl`.

 ## Author